-Trivandrum airport has two terminals, T1 and T2, wherein T1 is dedicated to domestic flights and T2 for international flights.
+Trivandrum Airport has two terminals, T1 and T2, wherein T1 is dedicated to domestic flights and T2 for international flights.
 So after deboarding, you will have to cover an onward journey by road.
 You can easily get a cab or a bus that will drop you off at Kovalam where the festival takes place in full glory.

-Trivandrum Central Railway Station that is approximately 15 km away from Kovalam is the nearest to reach the city by train.
+Trivandrum Central Railway Station which is approximately 15 km away from Kovalam is the nearest to reach the city by train.
 The station receives trains from all parts of the country which makes it easy to reach.
 Chennai Express, Trivandrum Express, and Netravati Express are some popular trains that pass through or terminate at Trivandrum station.
 From the station, you can hire a taxi or get on a local bus to reach Kovalam Beach, the venue of the fair.

 Driving enthusiasts may plan a road trip to Kovalam from nearby cities and states.
-State and private run tourist buses are another economical and comfortable option for those who wish to enjoy sights along the highways and the byways of the route.
-Karnataka State Road Transport Corporation (KSRTC) runs regular buses from nearby cities to Kovalam and offers detailed information about timing and fare at their official website.
+State and privately run tourist buses are another economical and comfortable option for those who wish to enjoy sights along the highways and the byways of the route.
+Karnataka State Road Transport Corporation (KSRTC) runs regular buses from nearby cities to Kovalam and offers detailed information about timing and fares at their official website.

 Listed below is the estimate of distance from nearby cities to reach Kovalam along with the best route to take.

-Kerala Village Festival is yet another cultural extravaganza that happens every year at the most romantic escapade, Kovalam.
-The 10-day-long festival offers an array of cultural displays that transports the tourists to ancient times when these art forms emerged as the epitome of rich cultural heritage of India.
+Q. What is so special about the Kerala Village Festival?
+A. Kerala Village Festival is yet another cultural extravaganza that happens every year at the most romantic escapade, Kovalam.
+The 10-day-long festival offers an array of cultural displays that transport the tourists to ancient times when these art forms emerged as the epitome of the rich cultural heritage of India.

-Kerala and its cities are a treasure trove of mesmerizing coral reefs, scintillating beaches, mystical hills, dense forests, ancient temples, lip-smacking delicacies, varied Indian martial and local dance art forms and the healing practices of Ayurveda.
+Q. What is Kerala famous for?
+A. Kerala and its cities are a treasure trove of mesmerizing coral reefs, scintillating beaches, mystical hills, dense forests, ancient temples, lip-smacking delicacies, varied Indian martial and local dance art forms and the healing practices of Ayurveda.
 One such beautiful place that comprises all this and more is Kovalam, where if you visit once, then you crave to come back!

 Every sight in Kovalam is surreal, maybe that’s why it’s one of the most popular cities of God’s own country!
 Plan your trip to Kerala or any destination across the globe with Adotrip and get exciting offers on flights, hotels, tour packages, buses and more.
 With us, nothing is far!